 Prophet Muhammad ﷺ said in a hadith “It is not permitted for a woman to fast when her husband is present without his permission, or to admit anyone into his house without his permission.
 And whatever she spends (in charity) of his wealth without his consent.”
 [Bukhaari, 4899; Muslim, 1026]

 What does the Quran say about husband rights?

-According to the Quran, husband rights on wife in Islam are obedience, enjoying his wife physically when she is taahir, to not allowing individuals to enter into the house that he dislikes, to discipline and prevent her from doing anything haram, protecting his wealth, taking care of the house and children, etc. over his wife.
+According to the Quran, husband’s rights to his wife in Islam are obedience, enjoying his wife physically when she is taahir, to not allowing individuals to enter into the house that he dislikes, disciplining and preventing her from doing anything haram, protecting his wealth, taking care of the house and children, etc. over his wife.

 What is a husband’s duty to his wife?

-The husband has to fulfill the financial right, accommodations, non-financial right, treat her with love and respect, etc. rights to his wife.
-Among all, providing financial support is the primary husband role in Islam.
+The husband has to fulfill the financial rights, accommodations, non-financial rights, and treat her with love and respect, etc. rights to his wife.
+Among all, providing financial support is the primary husband’s role in Islam.